 Shipping containers carry expensive cargo and need to be secured properly to ensure nothing is damaged.
 There are many different ways to secure shipping containers, either to the ground, horizontally, or stacked vertically on top of each other.
-Each method requires a different type of twist lock and Mytee Products sells each of these specialty locks for all your securing needs.
+Each method requires a different type of twist lock and shipping container parts.
+Mytee Products sells each of these specialty twist locks for all your securing needs.

-As we discussed earlier there are various ways to secure shipping containers, let’s have a check out the methods with different twist locks.
+As we discussed earlier there are various ways to secure shipping containers, let’s have to check out the methods with different twist locks.

-1. Vertical Locks (Stacked on top of each other)
+1. Vertical Twist Locks (Stacked on top of each other)

 The first twist lock we are looking at is the “Dovetail Style Shipping Container Twist Lock & Base”.
 Dovetail twist locks are meant for flat surfaces and can be welded or bolted into a metal surface with the base.
 To use this lock simply place lock into neutral position, load container on the top, and shift to lock position.
 The dovetail locks from right to left.
 This used to stack containers vertically.

 The next lock we are looking at is the “Shipping Container Manual Twist Lock”.
 This twist lock is used vertically to stack two shipping containers on top of each other.
 In this lock there is left to right locking, to secure two containers simply move handle to neutral position and place upper container into slot, then move handle to locked position.
 Mytee offers two sizes, regular and large.
 The benefit of the larger twist lock is that it provides a greater surface area and stability.